jamesr66a/onnx/docs/Operators.md

 ### <a name="Reshape"></a><a name="reshape">**Reshape**</a>

-  Reshape the input tensor similar to numpy.reshape.

-  First input is the data tensor, second input is a shape tensor which specifies the output shape.
-It outputs the reshaped tensor.

-  At most one dimension of the new shape can be -1.
-In this case, the value is inferred from the size of the tensor and the remaining dimensions.
-A dimension could also be 0, in which case the actual dimension value is unchanged (i.e. taken from the input tensor).

 #### Versioning

 This operator is used if you are using version 5 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: